1 dead, 1 in custody after shooting at popular Nashville mall

 This is the pistol surrendered by the 22-year-old suspected shooter in the Opry Mills case.
 He has been taken to an MNPD facility to be interviewed.
 The 22-year-old shooting victim has died.
 The shooting was preceded by a physical altercation between the two. pic.twitter.com/OhT2jIZl23— Metro Nashville PD (@MNPDNashville) May 3, 2018

-Aaron says police first got a call at 2:23 p.m.
+Police spokesman Don Aaron said police first got a call at 2:23 p.m.
 He says the shooting followed an altercation between two men in a hallway at the mall.
 The police official, briefing journalists at Opry Mill malls, says the suspect then surrendered the gun at a ticket booth in the mall shortly after the shooting.

 According to Aaron, the shooting suspect placed the weapon on a counter at a ticket booth in the mall and told the ticket taker he wanted no further trouble.
 Aaaron says a retired California police officer who was visiting Nashville stepped in and ordered the man to lie on the ground.
 The suspect was then taken into custody.